apache/airflow/docs/helm-chart/production-guide.rst

   data:
     metadataSecretName: mydatabase
-    resultBackendSecretName: mydatabase

 .. _production-guide:pgbouncer:

 .. warning::
-  `resultBackendSecretName` expects a url that starts with `db+postgresql://`, while `metadataSecretName` expects `postgresql://` or `postgres://` and wont work with `db+postgresql://`.
-To solve this, it might be necessary to create multiple secrets.
+  If you use `CeleryExecutor`, keep in mind that `resultBackendSecretName` expects a url that starts with `db+postgresql://`, while `metadataSecretName` expects `postgresql://` and wont work with `db+postgresql://`.
+You'll need to create separate secrets with the correct schema.

 PgBouncer
 ---------